mredig/GitAutoUpdate/README.md

 	1. `postflight` script will be run every time after an update is checked or performed
 		* upon updating, it will run the new `postflight` script
 1. To update `git_auto_update`, save the customized variables at the top of the script
+1. If you need to uninstall, run `git_auto_update --uninstall`.
+It will disable the cron entry triggering updates and invoke the uninstall script, if you desire to perform any further actions beyond deactivating the autoupdate.

 ### Customized Deployment